mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Languages/Python/index.md

 ---

 *  **Make Python available on the command line**
       Check this option to make the current Python version available on the command line.
-MAMP PRO uses an alias to provide this functionality.
-When this option is checked the following is added to your `~/.profile` file.
+When this checkbox is checked Python will be added to your system path.
+You can verify this by checking your System PATH in Advanced System Settings > Environment Variables > System Variables.

 {% highlight php %}